reactome/sbml-exporter/README.md

 - -p "password" 		The neo4j password
 - -o "outdir"			The directory where output files will be written

-Zero or one of the following arguments are also expected to identify which Pathway(s) are to be exported
+Zero or one of the following "pathway" arguments are also expected to identify which Pathway(s) are to be exported

 - -t "toplevelpath"	    A single integer argument that is the databaseIdentifier for a Pathway
 - -s "species"          A single integer argument that is the databaseIdentifier for a Species
 - -m "multiple"         A comma-separated list of integers that are the databaseIdentifiers of several Pathways
+- -l "listevents"       A comma-separated list of integers that are the databaseIdentifiers of several Events

-### Output depending on pathway argument
+### Output depending on "pathway" argument

 - no specific pathway argument